improbable-eng/etcd-cluster-operator/docs/design/backups.md

         secretRef:
           name: my-cluster-backup-bucket-credentials
           namespace: default
+status:
+  phase: Completed
+  startTime: 2019-10-31T12:00:00Z
+  completionTime: 2019-10-31T12:02:21Z
 ```

 This resource specifies that we desire a backup to be immediately taken as a [snapshot](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/recovery.md#snapshotting-the-keyspace) from the etcd API of the given cluster.
 This snapshot will be saved to a GCS bucket, accessed with credentials read from a given secret.
 The file would be named with a timestamp when the backup was started, for uniqueness.
-For the initial implementation, backups will be taken by the controller, rather than a Job or Pod acting on behalf of the controller.
+For the initial implementation, backups will be taken by `etcd-cluster-operator`, rather than a `Job` or `Pod` acting on behalf of the controller.
 This is simply because we do not feel a need to separate this to an external process for the time being.

 Backup types could include